 45 The Montana Legislature passed a resolution expressing its concerns about the impact of ABA Model Rule 8.4(g) on "the speech of legislative staff and legislative witnesses, who are licensed by the Supreme Court of the State of Montana to practice law, when they are working on legislative matters or testifying about legislation before Legislative Committees."
-See infra notes 128, 139-140.
+See infra notes 129, 140-141.

-Memorandum to Ben Kempinen, Tim Pierce, and Members of the Standing Committee on Professional Ethics February 26, 2021 Page 12 of 36 black-on-black crime, illegal immigration, differences between the sexes, same-sex marriage, restrictions on the use of bathrooms, the alleged misdeeds of the 1 percent, the cultural causes of poverty in many households, and so on.
+Letter to Roy Simon, Chair of Committee on Standards of Attorney Conduct, Ellen Yaroshefsky, Chair, COSAC 8.4(g) Subcommittee, and Justin Chu, Brenda Dorsett, and David Schraver January 15, 2021 Page 12 of 36 sexes, same-sex marriage, restrictions on the use of bathrooms, the alleged misdeeds of the 1 percent, the cultural causes of poverty in many households, and so on.
 One of the people is offended and files a bar complaint.

 Again, you've engaged in "verbal . . . conduct" that the bar may see as "manifest[ing] bias or prejudice" and thus as "harmful."
 This was at a "social activit[y] in connection with the practice of law."
-The state bar, if it adopts this rule, might thus discipline you for your "harassment."
-46
+The state bar, if it adopts this rule, might thus discipline you for your "harassment."46

-Sadly, we live at a time when many people, including lawyers, are willing to suppress the free speech of those with whom they disagree.
-Indeed, a troubling situation recently arose in Alaska, when the Anchorage Equal Rights Commission (AERC) filed a complaint against an Anchorage law firm, alleging that the firm violated a municipal nondiscrimination law.
+Sadly, we live at a time when many people, including lawyers, are willing to suppress the free speech of those with whom they disagree.47 Indeed, a troubling situation recently arose in Alaska, when the Anchorage Equal Rights Commission (AERC) filed a complaint against an Anchorage law firm, alleging that the firm violated a municipal nondiscrimination law.
 The firm represented a religiously affiliated, private nonprofit shelter for homeless women, many of whom had been abused by men.
 The firm represented the shelter in a proceeding arising from a discrimination complaint filed with the AERC, alleging that the shelter had refused admission to a biological male who identified as female.
 The shelter denied the complaint, explaining that it had denied shelter to the individual because, among other things, of its policy against admitting persons who were inebriated, but acknowledging that it also had a policy against admitting biological men.
 The law firm responded to an unsolicited request for a media interview.
 When the interview was published providing the shelter's version of the facts, the AERC brought a discrimination claim against the law firm alleging it had published a discriminatory policy.
-The AERC complaint was eventually dismissed, but only after several months of legal proceedings.
+The AERC complaint was eventually dismissed, but only after several months of legal proceedings.48